rchern/StackExchangeScripts/README.md

 Note that while editors can be notified, their usernames will not show up on the list of names.

+##SEReputationAuditHelper

+This script adds certain useful information to the reputation audit page (`/reputation` on all SE 2.0 sites):

+* Autolinkifies the post ID associated with each reputation event
+* Adds description for each vote type instead of seeing vote ID
+* Adds a links to reputation audit pages for all other SE sites for faster navigation

 ##SEChatFaviconNotifier

 ![Chatroom favicons with different numbers of unread message counts](http://i.imgur.com/llq97.png)